ntt/reverence/README.txt

 >>> blue.set_user_agent("TestApplication/1.0")
 >>> eve = blue.EVE("X:\EVE", sharedcachepath="X:\EVEResFiles")

-After this it will it download any content required on attempting access it.
+It will then download any content required on attempting to access it.
 Please do make sure to provide a valid User-Agent for your application.